 Shelby White and Leon Levy Center for Mind, Brain and Behavior

-Brain and behavioral disorders, including drug and alcohol abuse, afflict about 50 million Americans, and psychiatric illness accounts for approximately 20 percent of all hospitalizations in the United States.
-Real progress in the prevention and treatment of neurological disorders will depend on major breakthroughs in understanding the brain's basic biology.
-Laboratories in the center exploit the latest technological developments to explore questions about the mind and brain that were virtually out of reach just a few years ago.
-The center encompasses the work of laboratories studying neural systems, neurogenetics, neural development and neurochemistry.
-In addition, the center's Leon Levy Presidential Fellowships provide outstanding young investigators with the opportunity to establish independent research programs.
+The human brain generates our perceptions, emotions, memories, and actions.
+Brain and behavioral disorders, including drug and alcohol abuse, afflict about 50 million Americans, and psychiatric illnesses account for approximately 20 percent of all hospitalizations in the United States.
+Significant progress in the prevention and treatment of neurological disorders will depend on major breakthroughs in understanding the brain’s basic biology.
+Laboratories in the Shelby White and Leon Levy Center use the latest technological developments to reach deep insights into the function of the brain in health and disease.
+The center encompasses the work of more than 20 laboratories studying neural systems, neurogenetics, neurochemistry, and neural development.

 Cori Bargmann, Ph.D.